Start A Proofreading Side Hustle

 A lot of students in my Intro to Proofreading course want to start proofreading because they love to read and have a sharp eye for detail.
-If you want to learn more about proofreading, sign up for my free 5-day proofreading ecourse.

 I think those are excellent reasons.
 Proofreading takes something you’re passionate about and allows you to make money from it without having to invest years of education and training.
 Also, how many of you are already proofreading for free for friends and family?
 Why not make money off it, right?

-Here are a few reasons why proofreading makes a great side hustle:
+Here’s why proofreading makes a great side hustle:

 - It’s a lifelong skill that can be applied to any industry

 - It doesn’t require an English degree or special certification

 - It doesn’t require a lot of equipment or tools